ionic-team/capacitor/.github/CONTRIBUTING.md

 ### Deploying Capacitor (requires commit privileges)

 The `publish` npm task runs lerna to update and publish JS dependencies, and then uses that version number to deploy the Android and iOS runtimes.

-Finally, it updates the master branch of the [capacitor-starter](https://github.com/ionic-team/capacitor-starter) mirror, which contains an exported starter project for easy project creation, based on the code in the `starter` folder in this monorepo.
+Additionally, it updates the master branch of the [capacitor-starter](https://github.com/ionic-team/capacitor-starter) mirror, which contains an exported starter project for easy project creation, based on the code in the `starter` folder in this monorepo.

 Before deploying, you must set the following environment variables: